 In evaluating potential sources of nutrients impacting Jackson Blue Spring and Merritts Mill Pond, the Department considered the springshed as well as the surface watershed of the impaired receiving waters.
 Based on measurements in 2007, the combined contributing area of water to Jackson Blue Spring and Merritts Mill Pond includes the springshed of Jackson Blue Spring and the surface water watershed of Merritts Mill Pond.
 Together they encompass an area of 153.6 square miles (mi2) (Figure 1.3 shows the combined contributing area, and Figure 1.1 shows the major geopolitical and hydrologic features in the area).
 This area includes 140.58 square miles in Jackson County, Florida, and 13.06 square miles in Houston County, Alabama.

 Figure 1.5 shows a generalized geologic north-south cross-section in the area of Jackson Blue Spring and Merritts Mill Pond.
 This cross-section was created from drilling logs that were generated in the 1990s during the installation of wells for the Very Intense Study Area (VISA) ground water quality network.
 Numerous VISA networks were established throughout Florida to monitor specific land uses.
 Although this network is no longer funded, the information from these drilling logs provides valuable insight into the subsurface.

-Figure 1.5.
-Generalized Geologic Cross-Section in the Vicinity of Jackson Blue Spring and Merritts Mill Pond

 In Jackson County, the Floridan aquifer comprises the Chattahoochee Formation, the undifferentiated Marianna/Suwannee Limestone, and the Ocala Limestone (Scott 1993; Campbell 1993).
 The region is characterized by a thin intermediate system confining unit, generally less than 50 feet thick, that is often absent or breached by sinkholes.
 The Floridan aquifer itself is relatively thin, with a thickness of approximately 100 feet in northern Jackson County, where its occurrence is limited to the Ocala Limestone (Moore 1955).
 Continuing south to the Jackson County–Calhoun County line, the Floridan aquifer thickens to approximately 500 feet with the occurrence of the younger limestone formations (Pratt et al. 1996).

 Figure 1.6 shows a Floridan aquifer vulnerability map in the area contributing to Jackson Blue Spring.
 This map is created based on conditions such as soil characteristics, depth to ground water, recharge rate, and the prevalence of sinkhole features.
 The map shows that the northeastern portion of Jackson County, which includes the Jackson Blue Spring–Merritts Mill Pond contributing area, is more vulnerable to ground water contamination in comparison to other areas in the Apalachicola–Chipola Basin.

-Additional information about the spring’s hydrology and hydrogeologic setting is available in the Basin Status Report for Apalachicola–Chipola (Department 2002).
+Additional information about the spring’s hydrology and hydrogeologic setting is available in the Basin Status Report for Apalachicola–Chipola (Department 2002a).

+Figure 1.5.
+Generalized Geologic Cross-Section in the Vicinity of Jackson Blue Spring and Merritts Mill Pond

 Figure 1.6.
 Floridan Aquifer Vulnerability Map in the Portion of the Jackson Blue Spring–Merritts Mill Pond Contributing Area within Florida